Jordan2139/Calm-AI-V3/README.md

 # Calm-AI V3
 ## What is it?
 Essentially Calm-AI V3 is a script that takes the old Calm-AI by NickThe0ne but improves it by adding a feature that lets you control the amount of AI around you as well all in a nice config file.
 This script is 100% standalone and requires minimal configuration.
 You can configure the AI density(amount of AI) in the `config.lua` and manage the AI relationships in the `relationships.dat` file.
+This script also allows for the disabling of AI dispatching as a whole.

 ### Configuration
 ```